Kruimel/portfolio-DLDEPL01_2025/4-hypertuning-ray/report.md

 Before fine tuning any model, I want to compare the learning curve of a neural network (NN) with and without residual layers with a convolutional neural network (CNN).
 Based on the theory, the should learn better with less epochs as it is able the find patterns in the images.

 I trained 2 neural networks with 5 layers, one with residual layers added.
 Then one CNN with 3 layers of 64 filters with kernel size of 3 followed by 2 fully connected layer.
-In the figures below it is clear that the CNN is able to reach higher accuracy within 5 epochs  -
+In the figures below it is clear that the CNN is able to reach higher accuracy within 10 epochs.
+Both the NN's reach a accuracy of around 45% and the CNN 73%, but taking longer to train (on cpu).

 <table>
     <tr>